-Make it breakaway.
+Make it break away.
 PUHLEEZE.

 - Again, another halter story.
 I’m at a LARGE barn, private owners and lesson horses.
 One instructor had tied her youngish horse to a post near the barn for “patience training” as she taught some lessons about 100 yards away in the arena.
 The water truck backfires as it drives by.
-The horse spooked and ended up yanking the metal post and concrete plug out of the ground and ran away.
+The horse spooked and yanked the metal post and concrete plug out of the ground and ran away.
 The length of the lead rope meant that the concrete plug and metal post were just about under his belly.
 The vet said that his legs and belly looked like ground meat.
 They did.

 Smart horsemanship can prevent most accidents.

 - When leading a horse, keep his head in front of your shoulder and his shoulder behind you.
 He should be next to you.
 I have the remains of a hoofprint on my shoulder because I slacked off one day.
-There was a panicked spook, and I was run over.
-From behind.
-And yes the horse was “bombproof”.
-AKA “full of &^%”.
+There was a panicked spook, and I was run over from behind.
+And yes, the horse was “bombproof.”
+AKA “full of &^%.”